MORAY CANOE AND KAYAK CLUB

 Senior

-3.3.
-Definitions of these categories are as follows:-
+3.2.
+Definitions of this category is as follows:-

 3.4.
 Any person seeking membership shall fill in an application form and present this with the appropriate subscription to the Secretary.
 At that point he/she will become a member, subject to ratification at the next committee meeting.